 District of Columbia: http://www.k12.dc.us There is no standardized form on line.

 There will be numerous details to tend to when you first arrive.
 However, it is suggested that at the top of the list should be investing in a laptop computer if you have no other computer access.
 If that option is too expensive, using Internet cafes, public libraries, and the Employee Services Center in the Main State building are also possibilities for Internet access.
 Next try to arrange for a temporary email account - there is so much competition now for email that some companies such as AOL give away the first 1000 hours free with the software.
 The important thing is to be connected to the world you just left.
 You will want to receive emails from loved ones left behind, FLO updates, friends from post, kids' friends from post, schoolwork (OK, so that's not on many kids' lists!), and you will also want to be able to access information on the Internet.

 Enrolling in School

 By now you have shopped for schools, signed a lease, procured email and internet access, applied for SEA allowances, contacted the Family Liaison Office, and are wired into your evacuated community.
 Now you need to enroll your child in school - for enrollment information, please link to the individual schools system's website.
-Our web page Assignment Washington: U.S. Public and Private Schools has links to all Washington area school districts' home pages.
+Our web page Education Options for Foreign Service Children (K-12) has links to many Washington area school districts' home pages.
 There is more enrollment information in our paper, Choosing a Safehaven: Considerations for Parents of School Age Children.

 Those enrolling in most northern Virginia public schools have had few problems.
 You many go directly to the school to enroll, but for better service it is recommended that you make an appointment before arriving.
 School officials we have contacted have pledged to be as cooperative as possible when our families arrive.